deepak-appinventiv/checkpoint_doc/docs/quivio/components/modals/bottomSheet.md

 - **Customizable Design:** Easily style the bottom sheet and its contents using `containerStyle` and other props.
 - **Top Icon Support:** Includes an optional top icon with customizable behavior via `onPressIcon`.
 - **Backdrop Interactions:** Handles backdrop press events for closing or other custom actions.
-- **Accessibility:** Supports test IDs for better testing and accessibility integration.

 ## Default Behavior